From Grounding to Manipulation: Case Studies of Foundation Model Integration in Embodied Robotic Systems: Case Studies on Robotic Manipulation

-\begin{itemize}[leftmargin=1em, itemsep=0pt, topsep=0pt] \item \textit{Adaptation and Generalization.} A generic robotic policy is expected to quickly adapt to datasets with distributional shifts.
-However, according to the partial fine-tuning results, due to the large model capacities and the limited size of task-specific datasets, these VLA models failed to achieve fast adaptation.
-While full fine-tuning offers improved performance, it requires extensive data and long training time, which are impractical for many real-world scenarios.
+\begin{itemize}[leftmargin=1em, itemsep=0pt, topsep=0pt] \item \textit{Adaptation and Generalization.} A generic robotic policy is expected to adapt rapidly to datasets with distributional shifts.
+However, our partial fine-tuning results show that, given their large model capacities and the limited size of task-specific datasets, current VLAs fail to achieve efficient adaptation.
+While fine-tuning improves performance, it demands extensive data and prolonged training, which is usually impractical for many real-world scenarios.

-\item \textit{Robustness.} Robustness to distribution shifts (without finetuning) is a critical challenge.
-Results reveal substantial performance degradation both when encountering unseen objects and during sim-to-real transfer, highlighting the fragility of current VLA models in dynamic and unpredictable environments. \end{itemize}
+\item \textit{Robustness.} Robustness to distribution shifts without finetuning remains a critical challenge.
+Results reveal substantial degradation when encountering unseen objects and during sim-to-real transfer, underscoring the fragility of current VLA models in dynamic and unpredictable environments. \end{itemize}

-These findings suggest that while VLA models hold promise, they have limitations in data efficiency, adaptation speed, and robustness to make them reliable for real-world robotic applications.
+These findings indicate that although VLAs hold significant promise, they remain constrained by poor data efficiency, slow adaptation, and brittle robustness.
+Bridging these gaps will require both algorithmic advances—such as more parameter-efficient adaptation, bias-resistant pretraining, and stronger perception backbones—and system-level improvements in data collection and augmentation.
+Addressing these limitations is crucial if VLAs are to evolve from research prototypes into reliable, deployable policies for real-world robots operating under uncertainty.